Kesmondlw79/Kesmondlw79/README.md

 Welcome to my GitHub!
 With a diverse background in Program Management and Cybersecurity, I’ve had the privilege of working across several industries, including manufacturing, insurance, and federal government.
 My expertise spans managing complex projects, delivering value-driven solutions, and safeguarding critical systems in dynamic environments.
 Along the way, I’ve honed essential skills in customer service, problem-solving, and communication, which have been key to my success in both managing teams and addressing security challenges.

+🎯 Objective
+I’m currently seeking a position as a **Tier 1 SOC Analyst** where I can apply my cybersecurity skills, analytical mindset, and hands-on experience with security operations to monitor, detect, and respond to security incidents.
+My goal is to grow within a dynamic team, leveraging my knowledge of security protocols, network analysis, and incident response to protect critical infrastructure and contribute to the success of the organization.

 🧑‍💼 Program Manager
 As a Program Manager, I’ve successfully led and managed programs across different sectors, using structured methodologies to ensure projects are delivered on time, within budget, and aligned with business goals.
 I’m passionate about collaborating with cross-functional teams to drive impactful outcomes and continuously improve processes.